Lots of Backroads in the Everglades

 - How they differ from Seminoles even though both came into Florida fleeing Andrew Jackson and the Indian Removal Act.

-Dawn Patrol usually means more wildlife and helps beat the Blue Hair invasion from Naples at the stone crab restaurant.
+Dawn Patrol usually means seeing more wildlife and beating the blue hair invasion from Naples that crowds our stone crab restaurant

 I do not charge extra if the group uses a third party for: